pwieler/DeepQA/README.md

 It is possible to add more than one value for the hyperparameters. **DeepQA** will then train multiple networks with every possible combination of settings given (for example size of hidden layers, number of hidden layers, learning rate, ...)

-There are mutliple implementations for RNN networks, by default, the DeepQA module is used.
+There are mutiple implementations for RNN networks, by default, the DeepQA module is used.

 ### Multiple bAbI tasks
 The master branch contains an implementation that is able to train networks on order to solve one bAbI task at a time.